 The Drainage system is very vital for the proper functioning of your AC unit.
 During its operation, an AC creates a considerable amount of moisture.
 If not filtered properly, the moisture may damage everything in the vicinity, resulting in damaged walls, backed-up pipes, mould infestations, and musty odour.

 3. Incorrect Thermostat Placement

 The thermostat’s location plays an important role in the proper functioning of your HVAC system.
-Wrong positioning of the thermostat is a very common mistake that most people make while installing their ACs, which leads to overworking of your AC.
+Wrong positioning of the thermostat is a very common mistake that most people make while AC installation in Las Vegas, NV, which leads to overworking of your AC.
 Ideally, you must place the thermostat away from the air vents and sunlight.

 4. Erroneous sealing of the ductwork